Anupam0202/Handwritten-Chemical_Compound-Detection/README.md

  c. generate_tfrecord.py :- to create tfrecord file for training and testing data.

- d. object_detection_tutorial.ipynb:- run the inference file for live cam object detection.
+ d. object_detection_tutorial.ipynb:- run the inference file for object detection.

  e. xml_to_csv.py :- Generate the csv file for training and testing images